gfeiden/PHYS-3210/Week 01/README.md

-## Week 01: Introduction to Python
+## Week 01: Introduction to Python & GitHub

 This week, we are going to dive into Python, which is the primary programming language that we will use this semester.
 Before we do, we need to make sure that